evillan0315/text-to-speech/README.md

 # Google OAuth2 Credentials
 GOOGLE_CLIENT_ID='your_google_client_id'
 GOOGLE_CLIENT_SECRET='your_google_client_secret'
-GOOGLE_CALLBACK_URL='http://localhost:3002/auth/callback' # Must match this frontend's callback route
+GOOGLE_CALLBACK_URL='http://localhost:3003/auth/callback' # Must match this frontend's callback route

 # GitHub OAuth2 Credentials
 GITHUB_CLIENT_ID='your_github_client_id'
 GITHUB_CLIENT_SECRET='your_github_client_secret'
-GITHUB_CALLBACK_URL='http://localhost:3002/auth/callback' # Must match this frontend's callback route
+GITHUB_CALLBACK_URL='http://localhost:3003/auth/callback' # Must match this frontend's callback route

 # ...
-FRONTEND_URL='http://localhost:3002' # Ensure this is correctly set in backend too
+FRONTEND_URL='http://localhost:3003' # Ensure this is correctly set in backend too
 ```

-> **Note**: The default development port for this frontend is `3002`, which is reflected in the callback URLs above.
-The Vite preview server typically runs on `4173`.
+> **Note**: The default development port for this frontend is `3003`, which is reflected in the callback URLs above.
+The Vite preview server typically runs on `4173`, but `VITE_FRONTEND_PORT` dictates the port used for OAuth redirects.

 ### Running the Application